Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Numerical Implementation

 where the pressure tensor takes the form $P_{{\rm cr},ij}=(\mathcal{E}_{\rm cr}-\Delta P_{\rm cr})\delta_{ij}/3+\Delta P_{\rm cr}b_i b_j$ and $b_i$ is the projection of $\vec{b}$ onto lab-frame coordinate axes. $\delta_{ij}$ is the usual Kronecker symbol.

-To update conserved variables in a cell $(k,j,i)$ by a finite-volume scheme, we first reconstruct the left $(\vec{q}_L)$ and right $(\vec{q}_R)$ states by the piecewise linear (second-order) reconstruction \citep{Stone08}, and construct the HLLE fluxes $\mathbf{F}^{\rm HLLE}$ at cell interfaces.
-For example the HLLE flux at the $(k,j,i-1/2)$ interface is:
+To update the conserved variables in a cell $(k,j,i)$ by a finite-volume scheme, we first reconstruct the left $(\vec{q}_L)$ and right states $(\vec{q}_R)$ using piecewise-linear (second-order) reconstruction \citep{Stone08}.
+The same procedure is also applied to $\Delta P_{\rm cr}$ and magnetic fields, which enter the HLLE fluxes through $P_{{\rm cr},ij}$.
+Using these reconstructed quantities, we then compute the HLLE fluxes at the cell interfaces to obtain their divergence.
+For example, the HLLE flux at the $(k,j,i-1/2)$ interface is:

 where $\mathbf{f}_x$ is the $x$ component (first column) of the flux tensor $\mathbf{f}$ calculated by substituting the matrix elements with corresponding left and right states, and $V^+$ and $V^-$ are the maximum and minimum wave speeds employed in the HLLE solver.
 Taking the transport terms split away from the source terms, the eigenvalues of hyperbolic \autoref{transport_LHS} give signal speeds $V^\pm=\pm V_m/\sqrt{3}$.
 However, as pointed out in \cite{Audit2002,Jiang2013}, such large signal speed can lead to excessive numerical diffusion, particularly in the regime dominated by scattering opacity.
 Inspired by numerical studies for RHD, \cite{JiangOh2018} introduced a smooth transition between the free-streaming wave speed $V_m/\sqrt{3}$ and the diffusion-limit speed $V_m/\tau$ (where $\tau$ is the optical depth) to reduce the signal speed thereby numerical diffusion.